Abilas13/ChatOn/README.md

 # ChatOn
  A web-based platform which is a multiusers platform with a chat assistant that provides instant responses to customer inquiries.

+This project outlines a detailed design and development plan for an advanced web-based product assistant system, also known as “ChatOn”, meticulously crafted to cater to multiple users.
+At the heart of this initiative lies a sophisticated intelligent chatbot, specifically engineered to elevate the experience of selling small industrial products.
+Utilizing the robust capabilities of Flash for its backend infrastructure, the system seamlessly integrates with Rasa as the dynamic chatbot engine.
+This powerful combination empowers users to effortlessly create, customize, and manage an extensive array of personalized product catalogs, all securely stored in a centralized MySQL database.
+The chatbot boasts a suite of advanced functionalities, enabling it to adeptly navigate user-specific product tables with finesse.
+It skillfully responds to a wide variety of inquiries, ranging from product availability and pricing to brand details, in-depth descriptions, size specifications, location insights, and contact information.
+This comprehensive approach ensures that users receive a streamlined, informative, and engaging experience, thereby enhancing their overall interaction with the product offerings.